-This past weekend, I received them and quickly put them to use.
+This past weekend, I received these wonderful cookie cutters from Williams Sonoma Outlet sent to me by my friend Kathleen at Cuisine Kathleen.
 They are very large cookie cutters with type-set-like letters that you slide into place and imprint in the dough with a plunger attached to the cutter.
 So cool!
 I did try frosting one of the cookies but the frosting made the words harder to see.
 Next time, I will try adding some piped frosting decorations around the borders.

 I used a new sugar cookie recipe for these cut-outs that I really, really like.
 The cookies stayed neat and the imprints were very easy to read.
 If that's not enough good news, they taste fantastic!
 I will be using this recipe for my sugar cookie cut outs from now on.